openSUSE/docserv/README.md

    2. Source the dev-mode.sh script: `. dev-mode.sh`
    3. Create a virtual environment with Python: `python3 -m venv .venv`
    4. Activate the virtual environment: `source .venv/bin/activate`
+   5. Update the pip Python package manager: `pip install -U pip setuptools`
+   6. Install requirements via pip: `pip install -r requirements.txt`
-   5. Install Docserv² with setuptools in develop mode: `python3 setup.py develop`
+   7. Install Docserv² with setuptools in develop mode: `python3 setup.py develop`

+# Dependencies

+Docserv² depends on the following software:

+  * Linux with systemd
+  * Python 3.4, 3.5, or 3.6
+  * `pygit2`
+  * Docker Engine
+  * Bash
+  * `xmllint`, `xsltproc`
+  * `xmlstarlet`
+  * Jing (needs a JVM)

-# Scripts in This Repository
+# Scripts That Are Part of Docserv²

 Parts of Docserv² that can be run individually:
   * `docserv`: The main build scheduling script (see below).